dilrubashowkat/dilrubashowkat.github.io/README.md

 --------------------------------------------------------------------------------

 ## HONORS AND AWARDS
-* Nominated by Northeastern Khoury College Graduate School for Outstanding PhD student award (2024).
+* Nominated by Northeastern Khoury College Graduate School for the Outstanding PhD student award (2024).
 * ACM DIS 2023 - Best Paper Award.
 * Nominated by Northeastern Khoury College Graduate School for Google PhD Fellowship (2022).
 * Recipient of the Computing Research Association for Women (CRA-WP) Grad Cohort for Women scholarship (2020).